 ICEPP, the University of Tokyo performs detector operation, data collection, and physics research and development in the ATLAS experiment, an international experimental project, at the LHC, the world's highest energy proton-proton collider, operated by the European Organization for Nuclear Research (CERN).
 In particular, ICEPP focuses on performance studies of the ATLAS detector and the maintenance and operation of the Regional Analysis Center, a physics research and analysis site.
 ICEPP is also carrying out MEG, an international experiment at the Paul Scherrer Institute (PSI) in Switzerland that is searching for the rare decay of muons using the institute's equipment, which boasts the highest sensitivity in the world.
 Furthermore, ICEPP is also working with overseas research institutions to develop detector and accelerator technologies for performing next-generation physics research such as projects at the International Linear Collider (ILC) and ultracold neutron experiments.

 Applicants must be researchers in national, public, or private universities or national or public research institutions (including graduate students, research students, post-doctorate researchers, etc.), researchers with equivalent qualifications, or other persons deemed qualified by the Director of the ICEPP.
-Applicants must wish to work medium- to-long term in overseas research institutions to perform promising research, which is not limited to projects led by ICEPP, such as the ATLAS, MEG, etc. Priority will be given to early-stage researchers such as post-doctorate researchers and graduate students.
+Applicants must wish to work medium- to-long term in overseas research institutions and in Japan to perform promising research, which is not limited to projects led by ICEPP, such as the ATLAS, MEG, etc. Priority will be given to early-stage researchers such as post-doctorate researchers and graduate students.

 (Applicants that have been chosen for the Japan Society for the Promotion of Science Research Fellowship for Young Scientists cannot apply due to the Society's requirement that undivided attention be given to research.

 4. Application method